 Deposit Area - Deposits in this study were delineated by interpretation of aerial photographs and the contacts should be considered approximate.
 Information is precise only where test holes, or geological sections, are indicated.

-Deposit Genesis - The genesis, or formation, of deposits is vital to the understanding of the gradational nature, extent and geometry of the deposit.
-This understanding forms the basis for extrapolation from a limited number of known points (test holes, pits, sections) and permits an
+Deposit Genesis - The genesis, or formation, of deposits is vital to the understanding of the extrapolation from a limited number of known points (test holes, pits, sections) and permits an